MabroorA/Drama-Reccomendation-With-Spring-Boot/README.md

 Spring Boot: Backend framework for building RESTful APIs and managing data persistence.

+React : Frontend framework for beautifying the website and using apis to correctly display/interpret data

 Docker: Containerization platform to package the application and its dependencies.

 AWS: Utilize AWS services for hosting, machine learning, and deployment.